kanzure/pokecrystal-demo/INSTALL.md

 ```

 That will take between 3 and 15 seconds, depending on your computer.
 If you see
-`cmp baserom.gbc pokecrystal.gbc` as the last line, the build was successful!
+`cmp baserom.gbc pokecrystal-demo.gbc` as the last line, the build was successful!
 Rejoice!

 ## Windows